Barney S. Graham

 Barney S. Graham is an American immunologist, virologist, and clinical trials physician.

-He is the deputy director of the Vaccine Research Center and the chief of the Viral Pathogenesis Laboratory.
-He was elected a member of the National Academy of Sciences in 2022.
+He is currently Professor of Medicine and Microbiology, Biochemistry, & Immunology and Senior Advisor for Global Health Equity at Morehouse School of Medicine in Atlanta.
+He is the former deputy director of the Vaccine Research Center (VRC), part of the National Institute of Allergy and Infectious Diseases (NIAID), National Institutes of Health (NIH).
+During his tenure at the VRC, Graham also served as chief of the Viral Pathogenesis Laboratory.

+He was elected a member of the National Academy of Sciences in 2022, and was elected a member of the National Academy of Medicine in 2025.